RedisLabs/redislabs-docs/content/rc/concepts/clustering.md

     allowed only when both the key's original name and its new name are mapped to the same hash slot.
-1. **Variadic commands**: The use of (MGET, MSET, HMGET, HMSET, etc..) and pipelining are supported with Redis Cloud Essentials cluster like if it were a non-cluster DB.
+1. **Variadic commands**: The use of (MGET, MSET, HMGET, HMSET, etc..) and pipelining are supported with Redis Cloud cluster like if it were a non-cluster DB.

 ## Changing the Sharding Policy

-The clustering configuration of a Redis Cloud Pro instance can be changed.
+The clustering configuration of a Redis Cloud instance can be changed.
 However, sharding policy changes trigger the deletion (i.e. FLUSHDB) of the data before they can be applied.
 These changes
 are: